parvatisanthosh/prashikshan-frontend-/README.md

 ## About

-EduSphere is an internship management platform developed for Smart India Hackathon 2025.
+Prashikshan is an internship management platform developed for Smart India Hackathon 2025.
 The platform addresses the critical need for structured, accessible, and efficient internship management aligned with NEP 2020 guidelines, with special focus on accessibility for rural and underserved students.

 ### Vision